dclenz/edge_usr/docs/chapters/tools/edge_cut.rst

 Boost
 ^^^^^^^
-The Boost C++ Libraries are a dependency of CGAL; however, they must also be linked to EDGE-CUT at build-time.
-EDGE-CUT requires the ``Boost.Thread`` and ``Boost.System`` libraries to be installed (these libraries are not header-only).
+EDGEcut requires the ``Boost.Thread`` and ``Boost.System`` libraries to be installed (these libraries are not header-only).
 Since Boost is a CGAL dependency, these libraries must be installed before attempting to install CGAL.
 For more information on how to install Boost libraries, please see the `Boost Getting Started Guide <https://www.boost.org/doc/libs/1_68_0/more/getting_started/index.html/>`_.

-If you are using a Windows system, CGAL requires additional Boost libraries.
-EDGE-CUT has not been tested on Windows, but you can read more about these additional requirements in the `CGAL Installation Manual <https://doc.cgal.org/latest/Manual/installation.html#secessential3rdpartysoftware/>`_.

 CGAL
 ^^^^^^
-EDGE-CUT has been tested with CGAL version 4.12.1.
+EDGEcut has been tested with CGAL version 4.12.1.
 CGAL releases are designed for backwards-compatibility, but there is always a risk that future versions may introduce unforeseen changes in behavior.

 The `CGAL Installation Manual <https://doc.cgal.org/latest/Manual/installation.html/>`_ provides a comprehensive set of